RoyVoetman/laravel-repository-pattern/README.md

 A transaction pipe might run specific groups of queries in a database transaction.

 There are a few pipes already included in this package, including pipes for password hashing and database transactions.
-All of these default pipes will be elaborated up on in the Pipes section in addition to information on how to define your own pipes.
+All of these default pipes will be elaborated upon, along with information on how to define your own pipes.

 ## Installation